 Maria Mudd Ruth is the author of more than a dozen books on natural history topics for the young readers, general audiences, and accidental naturalists like herself.

-Her latest book, A Sideways Look at Clouds, will be published September 2017 by Mountaineers Books.
+My latest book, A Sideways Look at Clouds, was published September 2017 by Mountaineers Books.
 This work of narrative non fiction blends science, wonder, humor to take readers on the scenic route through the clouds.
-You can pre-order copies here.
+You can order copies here.
+If you'd like a signed or inscribed copy (plus modest shipping fee), please contact Browsers Bookshop (a fabulous indie bookstore).
 Check out the Events page to find a book event/author reading near you.

-Maria’s range of subjects reflects her “attention surplus disorder” and her interest in restoring our awe in the natural world.
-Maria is a member of the Black Hills Audubon Society Conservation Committee, an active advocate for marbled murrelet conservation, a volunteer pigeon guillemot surveyor, a supporter of Olympia city parks, a United Way reading buddy, along with other involvements.
+My range of subjects reflects my “attention surplus disorder” and interest in restoring our awe in the natural world.
+I am a member of the Black Hills Audubon Society Conservation Committee, an active advocate for marbled murrelet conservation, a volunteer pigeon guillemot surveyor, a supporter of Olympia city parks, a United Way reading buddy, along with other involvements.

-Since Rare Bird was reissued in 2013, Maria has given dozens of presentations on the marbled murrelet, conservation issues, and natural-history writing to audiences at public libraries, schools, bookstores, conservation organizations.
+Since Rare Bird was reissued in 2013, I've given dozens of presentations on the marbled murrelet, conservation issues, and natural-history writing to audiences at public libraries, schools, bookstores, conservation organizations.
 Please see the Events page for current and past events.
-Please contact Maria to schedule presentation and/or book signing.
+Please contact me to schedule presentation and/or book signing.

-Maria lives under clouds 228 days a year in Olympia, Washington with her husband--mapmaker, Geographic Information Systems (GIS) professor, and enthusiast Mike Ruth.
+I live under clouds 228 days a year in Olympia, Washington with my husband--mapmaker, Geographic Information Systems (GIS) professor, and enthusiast Mike Ruth.